Chapter 6 WORDS

 - WORDS said and heard impact both parties’ beliefs and behaviors.

-- Saying WORDS is a very small physical action, to describe real actions and consequences.
+- Saying WORDs or Hearing and understanding a WORD is a very small physical action, to describe real actions and consequences.

-- Bad WORDS keep CHUD expensive, and waste TIME.
+- Bad WORDS keep CHUD expensive and waste TIME.

 - The COST of an individual WORD is tiny, but we say tens of thousands per day (Levelt).